 Who wears bandage dresses?

-How much does a bandage dress stretch?
+How much does a bandage dress stretch and weigh?

 What are the different types of bandage dresses?